 5. Because the majority of small diameter holes will be cut into tiles already fixed to the wall, it will be necessary to drill a fixing hole behind the tile.
 Replace the carbide drill bit with the appropriately sized masonry drill bit and set the drill to "hammer" mode.
 Use a slow speed for drilling into hard materials to ensure that the tip doesn't overheat.
 Ensure that the drill bit is frequently withdrawn in order to stop a build up of dust.

-Drilling Large Diameter Holes (13mm or Larger)
+6. Drilling Large Diameter Holes (13mm or Larger) with Diamond Cores

 1. In order to cut holes that are 13mm or larger in diameter, it is necessary to first drill a pilot hole.
 The pilot hole will act as a locator for a large diamond core and will help you to drill a perfect hole in porcelain tile.